WEBSITE TERMS AND CONDITIONS

 20.3 The parties agree to comply with the Data Protection Legislation insofar as it relates to the performance of their roles under this Agreement.

-20.4 The parties acknowledge that Enthuse may process personal data on behalf of the client and that the client shall be the data controller and Enthuse shall be the data processor in respect of personal data processed by Enthuse, on the client’s behalf in performing its obligations under this Agreement.
+20.4 The parties acknowledge that Enthuse may process personal data on behalf of the Customer and that the Customer shall be the data controller and Enthuse shall be the data processor in respect of personal data processed by Enthuse, on the Customer’s behalf in performing its obligations under this Agreement.

 20.6 Enthuse shall: